filakhtov/gentoo-use-docs/sys-apps/systemd.md

 The flag passes the `-Dxkbcommon=true` option to the Meson build script.
 If enabled, the `localed` daemon will be able to change a keyboard layout for the Xorg server via the X Keyboard Extension (aka XKB).
 Executing the `localectl set-keymap` command will not only change a console input but also a graphical interface input as well.

 This flag is recommended for desktop systems with a desktop environment.

+### zstd
+Pass the `-Dzstd=true` option to the Meson build script.
+Provide an ability to compress journald files when writing and decompress them when reading using the zstd (Zstandard) compression algorithm.

+It is safe to disable this flag.